American School Portrait, ca. 1820

 GUEST: I'm here to get this picture appraised.

-APPRAISER: Right, and tell me how you found this picture.
+APPRAISER: Tell me how you found this picture.

-APPRAISER: Right.
-Have you done research on who the artist is?
+APPRAISER: Have you done a little research on who the artist is, and...

-APPRAISER: Well, I love early pictures, and you have an early American 19th-century picture, and that means it probably was made about 1820 to 1830.
-And I was fascinated by your story about the dump and finding something, because usually people come into the ROADSHOW and they don't know what they have, but it's been in the family...
+APPRAISER: Well, you have an early American 19th century picture.
+And that means it probably was made about 1820 to 1830.
+I was fascinated by your story about the dump and finding something, because usually people come into the Roadshow and they don't know what they have, but it's been in the family.
 But you actually found this piece, right?